See the latest recruitment and employment law news

 Fit Note Changes – Likely one of the shortest laws ever made!

-20th December 2021 Fit Note Changes!
-Employees can now self-certify sickness for up to 28 days (traditionally 7 days).
-Employees now only need to attend a GP for a ‘fit note’ if they have been ill for more than 28 days and have taken sick leave.
-This includes non-working days, such as weekends… Read More
+20th December 2021 Short Term Fit Note Changes Employees can now self-certify sickness for up to 28 days (traditionally 7 days).
+Employees will attend a GP for a ‘fit note’ if they have been ill for more than 28 days and have taken sick leave.
+This includes non-working days, such as weekends and… Read More

 National Minimum Wage Increase April 2020